Fishing at Blue Moon Retreat

 Our lake, Purdy, is only about 1.4 sq km (.54 sq miles) and a lake this size does not yield record fish – interesting; but, not records.
 I would say that the Purdy Lake fishing is more for the recreational fisherman (more on this below); but, there are fishing opportunities in the area that are sure to appeal to the serious, dedicated fishermen.
-As an example, each spring a small group of fishermen return to Blue Moon Retreat – they do some fishing in Purdy lake; but, most days are off to one of the various local lakes – perhaps trying a different one each day – it seems to work as they return year after year.
 The write-up below gives some suggestions on a few large local lakes which you might want to try.
 There are also some suggestions for lakes which you will pass on your way to Blue Moon Retreat.

-To see pictures of the fish you may catch, we recommend the interactive fish tank at the web site of the Great Lakes Fishery Commission - http://www.glfc.org/fishtank.php .
-They also offer downloaded images of the various species.
+To see pictures of the fish you may catch, we recommend the web site of the Great Lakes Fishery Commission – www.glfc.org/multimedia/photos.php.
+They offer downloaded images of the various species.

 Gear & Supplies